datacommonsorg/data/scripts/epa/airdata/README.md

 ```
 python3 air_quality.py <end_year>
 ```
-This currently includes data up to 2021.
+As of June 2021, this currently includes data up to 2021.

 ### Running Tests
 To run unit tests: